MartyIce/martyice.github.io/_drafts/2021-01-26-time-stealing-mice.md

 ---
 layout: post
 title: Computer Mice Are Devouring Your Time
-tweetText: Learn how frequently reaching for the computer mouse is killing your potential.
+tweetText: Computer mice are devouring your time.
+Their insatiably hunger is killing your productivity.
 ---

 <h3>The Crime of the Century</h3>
 The humble [Computer mouse][computer mouse] was a revolutionary advance in the human/computer interface.
 Sitting alongside the keyboard, the mouse allows "pointing" at things on screen.
 And "clicking" when you'd like an action taken.
-With it, windows slid around, context menus opened.
+With it, windows slide around, context menus open.
 The mouse is typically critical to people's "computer workflow".
-However, it comes with a cost - time.
-The interruptions required to switch between "systems" (keyboard typing vs mouse manipulation) are mentally expensive.
-What should be nearly instantaneous ("I want to save document now") takes several seconds (5?
-10?
-More?!).
+However, it comes with a grave cost - time.

+The interruptions required to switch between the keyboard and mouse are mentally expensive.
+Intentions that arise instantaneously ("I want to save document now!") take orders of magnitude longer to execute.
+Your mental flow is paused while your brain facilitates the mouse manipulation.
+Again, and again, and again.

-When writing code, these "interruptions" to standard typing flow happen frequently (navigation, finding usage, finding implementations, breakpoints, etc).
-While you may get *really* good with the mouse, the keyboard is orders of magnitude faster (I assume, no actual measurements taken!)
+When writing code, these "interruptions" to standard typing flow happen quite frequently (navigation, finding usage, finding implementations, breakpoints, etc).
+While you may get *really* good with the mouse, the context switching brings a heavy cost.
+A load upon your back that you've forgotten is there.
+A weight shackled to your ankle.

+It is time to shake this mouse off your back, and free yourself!

 <h3>An Innocent Beginning</h3>
-When learning a system, mice make things easier...at first.
+When learning a system, mice make things easier (at first).
 You are new to the software, and don't have time to learn keyboard shortcuts (yet!).
-With well designed-software, you can often learn just by clicking around.
-Opening menus.
-But once you know the software, keyboard shortcuts can eliminate the cost of interruptions the mouse incurs.
+With well designed-software, you can often learn merely by clicking around.
+Opening menus, exploring navigation.
+This intuitive process provides a warm blanket, and lulls you to sleep.
+But you're paying a hidden price.
+Once you know the software, keyboard shortcuts offer faster execution, and eliminate interruptions the mouse requires.

-Why don't all people use them all the time?
-Each "mouse interruptions" only takes a few seconds, while learning keyboard shortcuts could take minutes.
+Why doesn't everyone use them all the time?
+Because the cost seems acceptable.
+Each "mouse interruption" only takes a few seconds, while learning keyboard shortcuts could take minutes.
 Hours even.
 It doesn't seem "worth it" to take the time.
-But if were to sum a day's worth of "mouse interruptions", they would (probably) far surpass the cost of learning keyboard shortcuts.
-When you start doing that day after day (for year after year), the interruption cost skyrockets.
+But if were to sum a day's worth of "mouse interruptions", they would easily surpass the cost of learning keyboard shortcuts.
+When you use shortcuts day after day (and year after year), the savings in interruption costs skyrockets.

 It's like a subscription to that site you signed up for years ago, forgotten, costing $2.99 a month for eternity.
+Too much trouble to track down the cancellation mechanism, so you keep paying.
+And it keeps adding up.

+So you keep using the mouse.
 All the while, your time slips away.
-"Where do the years go?", you type.
+"Where do the years go?", you type in an email.
+"How did we get so old?"
 Then you reach for the mouse, slide the pointer up the screen, and click the "send" button.

 <h3>The Forgotten Path</h3>
 Ah, the keyboard.
-Descendend from the noble typewriter, and perfectly matched to your hands.
+Descended from the noble typewriter, and perfectly matched to your hands.
 You are already using it for the majority of your work.
-You might even be a fast typer.
-But if you rely on the mouse, the chain of mouse interruptions hangs around your neck.
+Infinite combinations await - you "barely have to lift a finger".
+You can create any word in the blink of an eye.
+With combinations, the possibilities skyrocket.
+Any intention under the sun can be captured with a few fingers.

 The mouse involves moving your big arm around, and clicking with a single finger.
-Keyboard provides infinite combinations, triggered by any of your fingers.
-Keyboard shortcuts make you more productive.
-You literally "barely have to lift a finger".
+We think it's easy, because our brain performs the heavy lifting.
+But under the covers, it's a complex synchronization of tens of muscles.
+Big muscles are involved, bringing a much larger expenditure of energy.
+Joints are called upon to support the additional weight.
+Flow stops each time.
+Again, and again, and again.

 <h3>Tortoise vs the Hare</h3>
 It may be helpful to provide an example scenario, and illustrate why the keyboard is a far superior for your computer input needs.

-Let's say you're typing a document (thanks, keyboard), and you need to save your work.
-Who hasn't lost work because they took too long between saves (at least, in the days before cloud-based tools).
+Let's say you're typing a document (thanks to your trusted keyboard), and you need to save your work.
+Who hasn't lost work because they took too long between saves?
 The experienced document writer knows to save early and often!

-Here's what that looks like in two worlds.
+Here's what that looks like in two worlds:

-Mouse User:  (think the scene from "[Zootopia][zootopia]" in the DMV with Flash the Sloth).
-After an extended series of typing on the keyboard to record complicated thoughts (what psycho would use mouse clicks for *that* ?), your internal clock realizes you haven't saved for a bit.
+Mouse User (imagine the scene from "[Zootopia][zootopia]" in the DMV with Flash the Sloth):  After an extended series of typing on the keyboard to record complicated thoughts, your internal clock realizes you haven't saved for a bit.
 Your brain pauses it's "type on keyboard" neural pattern, and activates the "move mouse" program.
-Slowly your large arm is lifted, moves your hand to the mouse, then lowers it to the mouse surface.
-Your skin and hand register that contact has been made, and dutifully report as much to the brain.
-Delighted, your brain heightens attention on the visual cortex subsystem, and moves to eyes to the location on the screen where "Save" can be accessed.
-Once acquired, the arm/hand system begin sliding in a particular direction, and the mouse pointer begins it's slow climb up the screen.
-You tongue begins to slide between your lips, an old habit of concentration you picked up from Michael Jordan.
-If all goes well, an upcoming series of algorithm executions will result in the computer "Save" functionality to trigger.
-I'm skipping the remaining steps because there are alot of them, and you get the picture.
-Exciting, exciting times!
+Slowly, your gigantic arm lifts, moves your hand to the mouse, and lowers it to the mouse surface.
+Your skin and hand register that contact has been made, and dutifully report the sensation to your brain.
+Delighted, your brain heightens attention on the visual cortex subsystem, pivoting your eyes to the "Save" button's location on the screen.
+Once the target button is acquired, the arm/wrist/hand system begin sliding in a particular direction, and the mouse pointer begins climbing up the screen.
+Eons later, the pointer arrives at the intended destination.
+Your brain has been waiting for this moment - the "index finger click" algorithm is now triggered.
+At great expense to the stability of your carpal tunnel, your finger presses down on the resistant left mouse button.
+The document is saved, panic subsides!
+Your brain can now revert to keyboard mode, and hopefully pick up the thread where you left off.

 Keyboard User:  Ctrl-S.  You don't even need to interrupt your mind flow.
 Just interjecting a quick command for the computer to take action.
 Streamlined, immediate, orders of magnitude faster.

-<h3>Memory vs Disk</h3>
-Speaking of orders of magnitude...TODO - disk access times vs memory

-<h3>Why Is It This Way?</h3>
-TODO - Learning curve
+Is there any contest here?
+Your brain on mice is swimming across the ocean, when there's a cruise ship available.
+You are pulling information from a network call, when you already have it in memory.
+Orders of magnitude faster, people.
+Again, and again, and again.

-<h3>Unleash your Fingers!</h3>
+<h3>Unleash your Fingers' Potential!</h3>
-TODO - how to switch
+I hope this piece has awoken your mind to your true potential.
+Your brain stoically carries the weight of the mouse, and may even think it's the better choice.
+But hopefully now you know better.
+Time for you to convince your brain of a better path.

 <h3>Thoughts & Notes</h3>